punassuming/obsidian-ranger/docs/contributing.md

-# Contributing to FM - Obsidian File Manager
+# Contributing to Ranger File Manager

-Thank you for your interest in contributing to FM - Obsidian File Manager!
+Thank you for your interest in contributing to Ranger File Manager!
 This guide will help you get started.

 ## Quick Start for Development